 I remembered when I first join the industry, a lot of my marketing was done via newspapers and flyers.
 Nowadays, most of my ads are done on online property portals like PropertyGuru, 99.c0, SRX and EdgeProp.

 Submission of documents used to be a chore, with stacks of papers needed to be submitted manually to the office.
 With technology, all these can now be done in the comfort of our home.

 And how can I not mentioned the super apps that NAVIS has developed?
-Check out the reviews for the Navis Analyzer App in the video below!
+Check out the reviews for the Huttons Analyzer App in the video below!